 Becoming an employee can be done when adding your Employment information to you personal profile.
 From there, the existing administrator of the LinkedIn page can add you and select the appropriate access level.

 LinkedIn Advertising – Beta

 To be able to create ads for a company page.
 Your personal profile most first become an editor of the corresponding company page.
-Without this permission, ads can be edited but not created.

 LinkedIn Video Ads